robotdestroy/TwitchStreamingGuide/OnTheSubjectOfVoiceQuality.md

 ### The Long Answer

 So you bought your Blue Yeti™️ so you could get something closer that crispy af voice quality of your favorite streamer.
 Cool.
 That's what I did.
 You and me, we're not so different.
-But then you plugged it in and your heart quickly sank because it didn't actually sound that much better than your $2 lapel mic, and certinaly nothing resembling Cool-Guy McASMR streamer (this is just a joke, I don't actually watch ASMR streams [I don't even know what it stands for (please don't tell me)]).
+But then you plugged it in and your heart quickly sank because it didn't actually sound that much better than your $2 lapel mic, and certainly nothing resembling Cool-Guy McASMR streamer (this is just a joke, I don't actually watch ASMR streams [I don't even know what it stands for (please don't tell me)]).

 Fret not, there's secrets yet shared.
 And they don't even require an audio engineering degree.
 Are you ready?
 Turn the gain all the way down and get real close to it.
 I'm talking inches from your mouth, the fewer the better (you'll probably want to buy a [pop filter](https://www.amazon.com/Earamble-Studio-Microphone-Filter-Shield/dp/B06WVFRW4H/) or foam windscreen).
 Then turn the input level in Windows (Sound Settings > Recording Devices) down until you're just loud enough for your viewers hear without them groaning.
 They'll turn you up, trust me (but be sure to turn your game volume down to compensate).